pydata/xarray/doc/io.rst

 from being overwritten.
 To override this behavior and overwrite an existing store, add ``mode='w'`` when invoking ``to_zarr``.

+It is also possible to append to an existing store.
+For that, add ``mode='a'`` and set ``append_dim`` to the name of the dimension along which to append.
+Optionally, you can also pass ``chunk_dim`` to set the chunk size of the appended dimension's coordinate.
+If you don't, this coordinate will keep the same chunk size as before appending, which could be too small if this is e.g. a 1-D array (typically, the time coordinate).

 To read back a zarr dataset that has been created this way, we use the :py:func:`~xarray.open_zarr` method: